sumaris-net/sumaris-ansible/README.md

-# sumaris-ansible
+# Sumaris Ansible

-SUMARiS deployment Ansible playbok and roles
+Ansible playbooks and roles to easily deploy SUMARiS (pod + app) on a linux server (Debian or Ubuntu)